The truth about our food is not widely known and sometimes difficult to find.

 You can improve your diet, mood, focus, performance, as well as prevent disease and overall health.
 Knowledge is power.
 Wisdom is choosing to take the necessary steps to learn more and apply what you learn.
 A Nutritional Consultant is a coach that can help you along this journey.

 Eat God-made, whole foods in the form they were meant to be eaten.
 Evaluate foods by asking if God made them for food and if they are in the form God created them to be eaten.
-Eating "the rainbow" ensures that you are eating a variety of colorful fruits and vegetables that are in season offer many essential vitamins and nutrients.
+Eating "the rainbow" ensures that you are eating a variety of colorful vegetables and fruits that are in season offer many essential vitamins, minerals, antioxidants, etc.

 Eat foods that are nutrient rich such as: